-Alternatively, you may vote by telephone or over the Internet as instructed by your broker, bank or other agent, if applicable.
+Alternatively, you may submit your voting instructions by telephone or over the Internet as instructed by your broker, bank or other agent, if applicable.
 To vote virtually via the Internet at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
 Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact your broker, bank or other agent to request a proxy form.